 Some browsers have tools that make it easier to find accessibility problems in the Document Object Model (DOM).
 For example:

-Digital Citizen Services can help with accessibility testing support and advice.
+The office for Digital Government can help with accessibility testing support and advice.

 Getting an accessibility audit

 Before you start searching for someone to carry out your audit, you’ll need to work out what you need from your audit.